-The Nagambie Splash Park officially opened on the 4 February 2023.
+The Nagambie Splash Park officially opened on 4 February 2023.
 The \$1 million splash park - situated in Buckley Park - includes a variety of fun play equipment which was selected after an engagement process with the community.

-The splash park provides a fantastic water play space for children, with something for children of all ages to enjoy.
+The splash park provides a fantastic water play space for children of all ages.